DOCUMENT TSC-2026/B68 · BLOG POST 68 · CONSUMER COMMERCE · REV. 01

 contribution margin.

-Here is the whole formula.
-Your CAC payback period, in months, is your customer acquisition cost divided by the contribution margin a single customer generates per month.
-If it costs you $60 to acquire a customer and that customer throws off $20 of contribution margin a month, your payback is three months.
-Simple.
+The formula is: CAC payback period (months) = CAC divided by the contribution margin a single customer generates per month.
+If it costs you $60 to acquire a customer and that customer generates $20 of contribution margin per month, your payback is three months.

 The trap is in the inputs.
 People plug in revenue per customer instead of contribution margin, and they get a number that looks great and means nothing.
-The denominator has to be the real margin you keep after the cost of goods, payment fees, fulfilment, shipping, and returns.
-If you are not sure what that number is, that is the thing to fix first, and it is exactly why contribution margin is the foundation under all of this.
+The denominator has to be what you actually keep after cost of goods, payment fees, fulfilment, shipping, and returns.
+If you are not sure what that number is, that is the thing to fix first.
+It is exactly why understanding your contribution margin layers is the foundation under all of this.

 The payback calculation